 You have the chance to "Do Something Wild" and help protect Pennsylvania's non-game wildlife and native wild plants by making a contribution to the Wild Resource Conservation Fund.
-This special nonprofit
+This special nonprofit information, visit: dmva.pa.gov or call: 1-800-547-2838

-You can also send a direct, tax-deductible contribution to: Wild Resource Conservation Fund, PO Box 8552, Harrisburg, PA 17105-8552.
-For more information, visit: dcnr.pa.gov/Conservation/Biodiversity/WildResourceConservationProgram providing financial assistance to those with a direct and immediate financial need as a result of circumstances beyond their control.
+You can also send a direct, tax-deductible contribution to: Wild Resource Conservation Fund, Bureau of Forestry, 400 Market St, 6th floor, Harrisburg, PA 17105-8552.
+For more information, visit: dcnr.pa.gov/Conservation/Biodiversity/WildResourceConservationProgram of circumstances beyond their control.